-if you file a joint federal return and you are an injured spouse (e.g., your spouse owes a liability, for which you are not responsible, to a government agency), you should file separate Illinois returns using the "married filing separately" filing status.
-In this case, you must divide the income shown on your joint federal return between your separate Illinois returns following the federal Form 8379, Injured Spouse Allocation, Part III.
+• if you file a joint federal return and you are an injured spouse (e.g., your spouse owes a liability, for which you are not responsible, to a government agency), you should file separate Illinois returns using the "married filing separately" filing status.
+Do not recompute any items on your federal return.
+Instead, you must divide the income shown on your joint federal return between your separate Illinois returns following the federal Form 8379, Injured Spouse Allocation, Part III.